Microsoft shares plunge after poor results, analyst downgrades

 (The author is a Reuters Breakingviews columnist.
 The opinions expressed are his own.)

-July 19 Microsoft Corp (MSFT.O) shares fell more than 11 percent on Friday, their biggest plunge in four years, a day after the software company posted dismal quarterly results due to weak demand for its Windows system and poor sales of its Surface tablet.
+July 19 Microsoft Corp (MSFT.O) shares fell 9 percent in early trading, a day after the software company posted dismal quarterly results due to weak demand for PCs and disappointing sales of its Surface tablets.

-The sell off after the stock was riding at five-year highs is the biggest in percentage terms since January 2009, when the world's largest software company unexpectedly cut 5,000 jobs.

-Microsoft's earnings were wrecked by a $900 million write down on the value of unsold Surface tablets after it cut prices in a bid to excite buyers.
-[ID:nL1N0FO1Z0]

 Brokerages Raymond James and Cowen & Co cut their ratings on Microsoft stock by a notch to "market perform" and at least five others trimmed their price targets by as much as $3.